Kofu Castle

 Built: Around 1590

-Remaining remnants: Stone walls and moats
+Remaining remnants: Stone walls and water moats

 Title: 100 famous Japanese castles